Croissant (metadata format): Structure

 It also provides a default extension for metadata related to responsible AI.

 The use of a standard machine-readable structure increases, for example, the discoverability of datasets in search engines such as Google Dataset Search.

 History

 Croissant was shared in arXiv in March 2024 and published in the proceedings of NeurIPS 2024.
 It started as community driven as a MLCommons Croissant Working Group, including stakeholders organizations from academia and industry, including Google, the open data institute, Sage Bionetworks and King's College London.

 Variations of Croissant are developed to support datasets in different areas of research, such as Geo-Croissant for geospatial datasets.
 Other technical extensions, such as support for RDF, soon followed.

+In May 2026, a library called "Croissant Baker" was shared in arXiv, providing support for automatic metadata generation from specialized file formats like FHIR, NIfTI and DICOM.